ElementsProject/elementsproject.github.io/features/confidential-transactions/addresses.md

 # Confidential Transactions - Confidential Addresses

-## The most visible property of Confidential Transactions is the introduction of a new default address type, the Confidential Address.
+## The most visible property of Confidential Transactions is the introduction of a new default address type, the Confidential Address

 An example of a Confidential Address is shown below: